Argus-Labs/world-engine/.swm/getting-started-with-world-engine.pxtvf.sw.md

 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 Makefile
 ```
-310    start-services:
+306    start-services:
-311    	@echo "Starting services"
+307    	@echo "Starting services"
+308    	$(shell ./nakama/setup.sh)
-312    	@docker-compose down -v --remove-orphans
+309    	@docker-compose down -v --remove-orphans
-313    	@docker-compose build
+310    	@docker-compose build
-314    	@docker-compose up --abort-on-container-exit --exit-code-from postgres nakama celestia node
+311    	@docker-compose up --abort-on-container-exit --exit-code-from postgres nakama node
 ```

 <br/>

 ## Interacting with the Services

 Interacting with the rollup is easiest via gRPC.
-The `📄 argus.Dockerfile` exposes the gRPC port to the localhost on port `9090`.
+The `📄 rollup.Dockerfile` exposes the gRPC port to the localhost on port `9090`.
 The simplest way to interact with the rollup is by building the binary and using the World Engine CLI.
 This makes it easy to query the blockchain and send transactions.
 The rollup binary can be built from the following command in the `📄 Makefile`:

 <br/>

 <br/>

-Simply enter `make` `build`<swm-token data-swm-token=":Makefile:120:0:0:`build: BUILD_ARGS=-o $(BUILDDIR)/`"/> from the root of the project.
+Simply enter `make` `build`<swm-token data-swm-token=":Makefile:118:0:0:`build: BUILD_ARGS=-o $(BUILDDIR)/`"/> from the root of the project.
 This will create a binary in the `build` directory called `argusd`.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 Makefile
 ```
-120    build: BUILD_ARGS=-o $(BUILDDIR)/
+118    build: BUILD_ARGS=-o $(BUILDDIR)/
 ```

 <br/>